pattichis/projects/Datasets_and_models_reqs.md

         need.

     -   **Data collection protocol**: Explain how you are going to collect the datasets.
-Here, you will need to provide:
+For images, here is an example of what you need to provide:

         -   Camera model with brief summary.
         -   Light source descriptions.